zvxzdx/runeforge-wiki-ru/specific-guide/3d-modelling/Replacing-Champion-With-Different-Model.md

 ![8.png](/user-pictures/goat/custommodels/8.png =x400)

-After importing, you might notice that you model isnt exactly the same size, might be bigger or smaller then your League champion.
+After importing, you might notice that your model isnt exactly the same size, might be bigger or smaller then your League champion.
 In my case, the model is way smaller.

 ![9.png](/user-pictures/goat/custommodels/9.png =x400)